-The Comet Gold Project comprises one granted exploration licence, E20/908 covering 37 km, located approximately 115 km south southwest of Meekatharra and 20 km southeast of Cue.
-The project covers part of the Meekatharra to Mount Magnet Greenstone belt, located at the southern end of the Tuckabianna Shear Zone (Figure 8)
+The Comet Gold Project comprises one granted exploration license, E20/908 covering 37 km2 and one exploration license application, E20/939, located approximately 115 km south southwest of Meekatharra and 20 km southeast of Cue.
+The project covers part of the Meekatharra to Mount Magnet Greenstone belt, located at the southern end of the Tuckabianna Shear Zone.
+(Figure 8)

-The project lies immediately to the north and along strike of the Comet gold mine, but very little modern exploration has been carried out within the licence area.
+The project lies immediately to the north and along strike of the Comet gold mine, but very little modern exploration has been carried out within the license area.
 Initial exploration by Newcrest Mining Ltd and Westgold Resources NL, during the mid-1990's identified a mineralised gold trend in shallow RAB drilling to the north of the Comet mine.

 The RAB drilling returned a number of significant gold values over 1.4 km strike.
-A second zone of anomalous drilling lies approximately one kilometre to the east.
-RAB and limited RC drilling returned anomalous gold values.
+A second zone of anomalous drilling lies approximately one kilometre to the east where RAB and limited RC drilling returned anomalous gold values.
 Neither of these targets have been followed up by further exploration or drilling to Accelerates knowledge.